David Azofeifa

 Isaiah 6:8 (NIV)

-Let us embrace our debt of love and live as ambassadors for Christ, reaching out to a world in need with the transforming message of the Gospel.
+Let us embrace our debt of love and live as ambassadors for Christ, reaching a world in need with the transforming message of the Gospel.